How to Communicate Your Needs in a Relationship?

 3. Talk with your partner using “I” statements

-Now that you’re ready to ask for what you need or talk to your partner about your needs be sure to use “I” statements when you speak.
+Now that you’re ready to ask for what you need or talk to your partner about your needs, be sure to use “I” statements when you speak.

 What are “I” statements?
 These are factual statements about you and only you.
-For example, you might say, “I need more___in this relationship” or “I feel___when this need isn’t met.”
+For example, you might say, “I need more in this relationship” or “I feel___when this need isn’t met.”

 When you use “I” statements, you’re speaking from your own experience, so no one can deny the truth of what you need or feel.
 When you speak from your own experience, you focus on yourself without making your partner wrong.

 After stating the facts about yourself and what you need, you can then open the conversation for possible solutions about how to meet your needs.
 You may want to make requests for your partner.
-Or you may ask them for their ideas of how to meet your needs.
+Or you may ask them for their ideas on how to meet your needs.

-4. Beware of complaints, demands or blame
+4. Beware of complaints, demands, or blame

 If you find yourself complaining about your partner, making demands, or blaming them, stop immediately.
 Otherwise, you might put your partner on the defensive, leading to an argument.